Please follow these steps to apply.

 SLPA Application Process

-The application period for the 2019 cohort has passed.
-The next time we will start a cohort will be fall term 2020.
-The 2020 application will be posted here by January, 2020.
+The next time we will start a cohort is fall term 2020.

 Students must also apply for admission to Chemeketa Community College.